-There are different types of lawyers, which makes selecting one challenging.
-We’ll cover six common business lawyers that can help protect your business interests.
+In this post, we’ll cover six common business lawyers that can help protect your business.

-It’s well known that lawyers are expensive, often out of reach for most small business owners.
-However, if your business is subject to a lawsuit, you’ll be glad you have a lawyer.
+It’s well known that hiring a lawyer can be expensive, making it challenging for some small business owners to retain their services.
+However, if your business is subject to a lawsuit, you’ll be relieved that you hired a lawyer.

-Having an attorney on hand can also help ensure you operate your business in a proper legal manner.
+Hiring an attorney can also help ensure that your business is operating legally.
 They can review contracts and documents that you would otherwise assume are legitimate.
-Your lawyer can advise you on any changes needed.

 6 Types Of Lawyers For Businesses

 People sometimes wonder what types of lawyers are available to them.
 Lawyers often specialize in either business law or personal law.
-For this reason, you’ll want to search for lawyers who have business law experience.
-The types of business law are important, too, and will depend on your industry.
+For this reason, you should search for lawyers who have business law experience.

 1. General Business Lawyer

-When considering this type of lawyer, ask questions about various scenarios that could affect your business.
-If you don’t feel comfortable that your business would be covered in those scenarios, you may want to choose a more specialized lawyer.
-In some cases, a general business lawyer would be suited to assemble a team of specialized lawyers and would be the contact person for your case.
+When considering this type of business lawyer, ask questions about various scenarios that could affect your business.
+If you aren't confident that your business would be covered in those scenarios, you may want to choose a more specialized lawyer.

 2. Employment and Labor Lawyer